kalycoding/image-repo/README.md

 ## Installation
 Make sure Docker and docker-compose is install

-1. Run the following command to spin the docker environment
+1. Run the following command inside the code directory to spin up the docker environment
    ```docker-compose up -d --build```

 2. Run ```http://0.0.0.0:8000/swagger``` to view swagger for the endpoints